- 1 Active plant ingredients

 One of the oldest vestiges of medicine with herbs are the caves of Shanidar (Iraq), more than 60,000 years ago.
 In this place, remains of plants that could have been selected for medicinal purposes were found, such as the yarrow (Achillea millefolium).
-It may be that in times past, this natural medicine was considered something magical, religious or spiritual.
+It may be that in times past, this folk remedy was considered something magical, religious or spiritual.

 Not so many years ago, before the existence of medicines and pharmacies, doctors have always used natural treatments, based on infusions with medicinal plants and other recipes of homemade preparations (baths, ointments, tinctures, vapors, etc.), as main healing resource.